akeneo/pim-docs/cloud_edition/flexibility_mode/docs/environments_access.rst

 Something prevents the connection from being established, it can mean that:

 - you have a firewall that blocks the port 22 or SSH protocol.
 Contact your administrator to check for such restrictions.
-- your IP adress is not allowed to connect.
-IP access ranges have to be explicitely allowed through the Portal.
+- your IP address is not allowed to connect.
+IP access ranges have to be explicitly allowed through the Portal.
 - if none of the above apply, please contact us.

 SSH File Transfer Protocol (SFTP)